Dasaav-dsv/ProDebug/README.md

 ### Q&A
 - Q: How does this work?

-  A: By locating a common pattern in the antidebug code and neutralizing potential function calls.
+  A: By locating common patterns in the antidebug code for timed checks and preventing them

 - Q: How long will it work for?